Epinova/epinova-dxp-deployment/documentation/DeployTo.md

-# Deploy to (Episerver DXP) #
+# Deploy to (Optimizely DXP) #
 Do the same thing like the "Deploy to =>" button in the portal.
 It moves the deployed code from one environment to another.

 ## Content sync (syncdown/harmonization)
 Have support for IncludeBlob and IncludeDb so that you can deploy your code and move BLOBs and/or DB if you want.
 Can also be used for Content syncdown.
 Example: if you want to make your preproduction environment contain the same content as in production.
-[More about content syncdown can be read on Episerver world.](https://world.episerver.com/blogs/anders-wahlqvist/dates/2020/4/dxp-deployment-improvements/)
+[More about content syncdown can be read on Optimizely (formerly known as Episerver) world.](https://world.episerver.com/blogs/anders-wahlqvist/dates/2020/4/dxp-deployment-improvements/)
 _*NOTE 2020-09-30:* At present date the sync can not handle just one database type.
 It will sync both cms AND commerce database.
-We tried to just sync the cms database but there is no support for that in the Episerver API.
+We tried to just sync the cms database but there is no support for that in the Optimizely (formerly known as Episerver) API.
 So if you have a cms and commerce database, both databases will sync when if you set SourceApp=cms._
 ## Zero Downtime Deployment aka ZDD (Smooth deployment)
 Support for Smooth deployment (Zero downtime deployment).
 [More about smooth deploy can be read on Episerver world.](https://world.episerver.com/documentation/developer-guides/digital-experience-platform/deploying/deployment-process/smooth-deploy/)